 You should only use tests which provide relevant, reliable and valid assessments of the applicants' abilities to perform the duties of the job, and which have been assessed as having no discriminatory impact on any of the statutory equality grounds.

 You must make sure that tests for job applicants are not unlawfully discriminatory.
 For example, a written English test would discriminate against those whose first language is not English - although you could justify this if having good written English was necessary for the job.

-You may have to make reasonable adjustments to adjust a test for a disabled applicant if they would otherwise be substantially disadvantaged compared with a non-disabled person, eg by giving them more time to complete it.
+You may have to make reasonable adjustments to adjust a test for a disabled applicant if they would otherwise be substantially disadvantaged compared with a non-disabled person, eg by giving an applicant who is disabled due to dyslexia more time to complete it.